andreysakhno/street-fighter/README.md

-# README
+# STREET FIGHT - A GAME, DEVELOPED IN JAVASCRIPT

-"Street Fight" simulator - a game in which the player chooses two fighters, who in turn fight, slapping each other with their hands, feet, and head.
+"Street Fight" - a game in which the player chooses two fighters, who in turn fight, slapping each other with their hands, feet, and head.
 Whoever runs out of lives first - loses.

-### GAME CONTROLS:
+## GAME CONTROLS:

 -   **Player 1 (left)**